being mother and daughter, Grantsville's Connie and Cristy Durfee

 puppies," said Mrs. Durfee.
 "It's like a regular maternity

 ward.
 None of our females give birth without assistance.
 When

-it is time for the puppies to be born, I set my clock and check on them
+it is time for the puppies to be born, I stay right there with the mothers

 The puppies stay in the nursery for 8-10 weeks.
 "During that

 time we monitor them like a new-born baby.
-We also start evaluating
+They are also start their

 One of the Durfee's dachshunds, which they bred, raised and trained, is a

 3 1/2-year-old male named CH Durdach Own Image MS also know as

 "Tyson".
 "Not only has Tyson received several Best of

 Variety wins, he has also won the Hound Group," Mrs. Durfee